 Locally, Sodexo has assured Louisiana Christian University administration that a two-week supply of food will be maintained in the unlikely event of a quarantine situation.
 Relative to this, Louisiana Christian University has a Continuing Operations Plan that utilizes technology to continue all classes online if necessary.

 Storer Services provides maintenance and janitorial services to Louisiana Christian University.
 Storer has advised Louisiana Christian University administration of the steps underway regarding COVID-19:

 [Storer’s] multi-surface cleaning chemical and disinfectant is Virex by Diversey.
 It is the chemical of choice for all cleaning purposes, from schools to hospitals.
 The unique chemical design protects against a broad spectrum of germs, bacteria, and viruses.
 We disinfect all frequently touched surfaces daily, however with your request, we will pay particular attention to the following areas:

 – Light switches

 Our staff has been trained on the proper usage and application of this product and will address these areas daily.

-While some media are over-emphasizing this illness, Brewer said, “If an ounce of prevention is worth a pound of cure, then Louisiana College will always err on the side of caution when the safety, health, and well-being of campus inhabitants are concerned.”
+While some media are over-emphasizing this illness, Brewer said, “If an ounce of prevention is worth a pound of cure, then Louisiana Christian University will always err on the side of caution when the safety, health, and well-being of campus inhabitants are concerned.”

 Posted March 5, 2020